kriszyp/alkali/README.md

 Alkali uses an optimized strategy for updating elements, by waiting for the next animation frame to update, and only updating elements that are connected to the DOM.

+By default, properties are copied directly to the element that is being, or will be, created.
+However, Alkali provides special handling for a certain properties:
+* `content` - This represents the main content of an element, and can depend on the type of element.
+For most elements, this represents the inner content of element.
+If it is a primitive, it will be the text content (inserted as a text node).
+If it is an array, it will generate a set of child elements.
+For inputs, the content corresponds to the `value` or `checked` property of the input, typed to the type of value that the input expects (numbers for number inputs), with bi-directional binding.
+* `class`, `for`, `role` - This are copied to their corresponding attributes.
+* `attributes` This can be an object, and the properties are copied to attributes on the element.
+* `dataset` - This can be an object, and the properties are copied to the elements `dataset` object to construct custom-user attributes.
+* `style` - This can be an object, and the properties are copied to the elements `style` object to construct inline styles.
+* CSS style properties - Inline style properties can be defined directly in the properties argument as well, and will create inline styles.
+* `render`, `classes` - These have special handling described below.

+In addition, custom handling

 ### Children Array Argument

-An argument can be array that defines children nodes.
+An argument can be an array that defines a set of elements to use as the content or children of the created element.
 An array should consist of items where each item corresponds to the node that will be created as a child.
 This array can contain any of the following:
 * Element classes - These will generate new elements
 * Element instances - This is will be directly inserted
 * Variables or primitives - These will be converted to text nodes